parasaurolophus/rader.us/src/software/advice.md

 regarding performance and resource management.
-Generations of programmers have come of age without ever having been expected to think too hard about how the code they write in programming languages like Javascript, or even Go or C, actually work from the point of view of the hardware on which it is running and the networks over which their data is transported.
+Generations of programmers have come of age without ever having been expected to think too hard about how the code they write in programming languages like Javascript, or even Go or C, actually works from the point of view of the hardware on which it is running and the networks over which their data is transported.
 The demands of Big Data and now LLM's are forcing a re-evaluation of this attitude.
 If you are looking for a competitive edge in the hiring process, be able to talk confidently about the